bovirus/adbtools2/README.md

     d:\adbtools2> pkcrypt.exe sym_decrypt download.pem config.bin config.xml

-## hack-script.sh

-This is a script to be executed on the `/bin/ash` command line interface in the router to exploit a vulnerability and become root.
-Details on how to use this script are in the following section.

-## How to become root on this router
+# How to become root on the D-Link DVA-5592 router

-Previous known Epicentro vulnerabilities (like https://www.exploit-db.com/exploits/44983/) has been closed in this version of software (_ADB_PlatformSoftwareVersion=6.0.0.0028) so I was forced to search another unexploited vulnerability.
+Previous known Epicentro vulnerabilities (like https://www.exploit-db.com/exploits/44983/) has been closed in the software version (\_ADB_PlatformSoftwareVersion=6.0.0.0028) used by this router, so it was necessary to to search another unexploited vulnerability.

+The procedure described here has been tested on the DVA-5592 router, probably it will function on other Epicentro routers, eventually with some modifications.

-### How to get an unprivileged busybox command prompt
+## Get an unprivileged busybox command prompt

-When you telnet into this router you get a `/bin/clish` command prompt.
+A telnet into this router gives a `/bin/clish` command prompt.
 Clish (or Klish) si an open source project (http://libcode.org/projects/klish/) to give a "Cisco like" interface.
-This shell is configured through an xml configuration file;
+This shell is configured through an xml configuration file.

-looking at the startup scripts (see below about router file system analysis) and at the `/bin/clish` script you can see that the normal configuration file is `/tmp/clish/startup.xml` (`/tmp/clish` links to `/etc/clish` in "normal" mode and to `/etc/clish/prod` in "factory mode"), in this file there is an "hidden" command that isn't
+Looking at the startup scripts (see below about router file system analysis) and at the `/bin/clish` script it is possible to see that the normal configuration file is `/tmp/clish/startup.xml` (`/tmp/clish` links to `/etc/clish` in "normal" mode and to `/etc/clish/prod` in "factory mode"), in this file there is an "hidden" command that isn't